xfei3/FilePWDCracker/README.md

 Argument 7: key alias, only use for cracking key password in keystore as you need to provide key alias first.
 For other functions, just use NO-KEYPASS

-Argument 8: Starting ASCII, see details below, default is 32
+Argument 8: Starting ASCII, default is 32, see details below

-Argument 0: Ending ASCII, see details below, default is 126
+Argument 9: Ending ASCII, default is 126, see details below

 Permutations generation is based on answer in https://stackoverflow.com/questions/16848918/how-to-generate-the-password-with-permutation-of-string
 You can also refer to https://www.asciitable.com/